RaySteak/CARefree/README.md

 **Solution**:
 - **Local Processing**: All initial data processing, including image capture and feature extraction, is performed locally on the ESP32.
 This ensures that sensitive data does not leave the device.
 - **Encrypted Communication**: Data sent to the edge server and cloud is encrypted using HTTPS and MQTT with TLS, ensuring secure transmission.
+- **Embedding of certificates in assembly code**: In order to avoid disclosing the certificates in the source code, the binary data embedding functionality is leveraged to turn the certificate and key files into assembly byte declarations which are then added to the program at link time.

 #### 4. **Model Training and Updating**